From qualifying to the semis: Podoroska dreams on in Paris - WHIZ News

 “Last night we were at the courts for eight to 10 hours waiting to go on,” she said.
 “So we’re still having to focus on our matches, having to focus on getting warmed up, having to focus on getting treatment, having to do all of the things that we need to do to be able to go out and play matches.”

-Collins won’t have much more time to ponder the pandemic before she plays again — on Wednesday — against Australian Open champion and fellow American Sofia Kenin for a spot in the semifinals.
+Collins did not have much time to ponder the pandemic before playing again — on Wednesday — against Australian Open champion Sofia Kenin in an all-American matchup in the quarterfinals.

 CAN I KICK IT?